ai-tex-rex/ai-tex-rex.github.io/CONTRIBUTING.md

-# Contributing to TeX-Rex
+# Contributing to tex-Rex

 We welcome community involvement and feedback!
-Here's how you can contribute to TeX-Rex:
+Here's how you can contribute to tex-Rex:

 ## 🐛 Reporting Issues and Feedback